patrickzhandong/ParallelEdgeDetector/README.md

 ##### [Checkpoint](https://github.com/patrickzhandong/ParallelPlateRecoginition/blob/master/CheckpointReport.pdf)

 ##### [Final Report](https://github.com/patrickzhandong/ParallelPlateRecoginition/blob/master/final_report.pdf)

+### Schedule

+______

+Nov.8 - Nov.12: Start the program.
+Study the algorithms (Completed)

+Nov.13 - Nov.19: Implement the sequential version for preprocessing, sobel and segmentation.
+(Completed)

+Nov.20 - Nov.
+23: Continue working on the implementation for character segmentation, improve its accuracy. start working on dilation and plate location recognition (Completed)

+Nov.24 - Nov.
+26: Start parallelizing edge detection.Continue working on plate location recognition.
+Start parallelizing the preprocessing step.(Completed)

+Nov.27 - Nov.
+30: Continue working on parallelizing edge detection.Continue parallelizing the preprocessing step.
+(Completed)

+Dec.1 - Dec.
+3: Start parallelizing the segmentation step.Continue parallelizing the segmentation step.Tuning the parameters for filtering (Completed)

+Dec.4 - Dec.7:Continue working on the work undone.
+Start doing the speed tests.(Completed)

+Dec.8 - Dec.12: Wrap up the algorithm.
+Do the rest speed tests.Write the Report.(Completed)

 (The rest is a excerpt from the final report.
 For more information, please read the final report provided above)